George Foreman’s Daughter Freeda Dead At 42

-Boxer George Foreman’s daughter Freeda was found dead by a family member in her Houston, Texas home of unknown causes.
+Boxer George Foreman’s daughter, Freeda Foreman, was found dead by a family member in her Houston, Texas, home, reportedly of unknown causes.

-TMZ says that Freeda George Foreman, 42, who was also a successful professional boxer, is survived by her husband, two daughters, three grandchildren, her parents and 11 siblings.
+TMZ says that Freeda George Foreman, 42, who was also a successful professional boxer, is survived by her husband, two daughters, three grandchildren, her parents, and 11 siblings.
 Police are waiting for the coroner’s report, but no foul play is suspected at this time.

 Freeda Foreman’s boxing career was short-lived, but her stats were impressive, with a professional record of 5-1, with three knockouts.
-She retired to enjoy her time as a wife and mother, but she was also encouraged to stop boxing by her parents who didn’t approve of their daughter in the professional sport.
-Reports are that her father George paid Freeda to quit.
+She retired to enjoy her time as a wife and mother, but she was also encouraged to stop boxing by her parents, who didn’t approve of their daughter in the professional sport.
+Reports are that father George paid Freeda to quit.

 Freeda, who was born in Texas, is one of George Foreman’s seven daughters, and he also has five sons, all named George.
-Despite initially disagreeing with her parents about her boxing career, Freeda and her former heavyweight father George Foreman had a good relationship, lending their voices to the show, King Of The Hill playing themselves.
+Despite initially disagreeing with her parents about her boxing career, Freeda and her former heavyweight champion father George Foreman had a good relationship, lending their voices to the show, King Of The Hill, playing themselves.

 Freeda Foreman sought to be a positive influence on her community, sharing a brief biography of herself on Twitter.